 The Piano Teachers Forum (PTF) is an active professional association that has proudly served Central New Jersey area piano teachers since 1981.
 The friendly and supportive atmosphere of the PTF allows for an open exchange of ideas and fosters the development of valuable relationships among colleagues.

-The PTF is your go-to resource for continuing education and stimulating professional development.
-Membership gives you access to our monthly programs, Spring Festival, performance group, and media lending library.
+PTF is your go-to resource for continuing education and stimulating professional development.
+Membership gives you access to our monthly programs, Spring Festival, Composer Showcase, performance group, and media lending library.

-Please read this welcome message from our 2019-2020 President, Victoria Chow:
+Please read this welcome message from our 2022-2023 President, Jason Gallagher:

 I hope all of you are enjoying a wonderful summer!
 As we gear up for the new school year, there are many things to reflect on before we return to our busy schedules.
 Though my thoughts constantly evolve, I appreciate this chance to share some of my reflections with you.

 First, it’s essential to remind ourselves what we do.
 We get to spend our days teaching children how to make art.
 Even on our toughest days, it’s a good deal better than filling out spreadsheets at the office.
 And children come to us for the joy of making music.
 So when we’re having an “off” day, it’s worth asking what went wrong.